-Set up SSO via SAML for Office 365
+Set up SSO via SAML for Microsoft Office 365

-Here's how to set up Single Sign-On (SSO) via SAML for the Office 365® application.Step 1: Set up Office 365 as a SAML 2.0 service provider (SP)
+Here's how to set up single sign-on (SSO) via SAML for the Microsoft Office 365® application.Step 1: Get Google identity provider (IdP) information

 To see Security, you might have to click More controls at the bottom.